skienzmatishun/deal-with-the-devil/src/content/full-story.md

 3)	Then you can write to the Office of the Attorney General, Steve Marshall, and Governor of Alabama, Kay Ivey.

-4)	Contribute to Murray’s Spotfund page at ________________which will directly benefit Murray and his legal expenses in his quest for freedom.
+4)	Contribute to Murray’s Spotfund page at https://spot.fund/7p2k2se which will directly benefit Murray and his legal expenses in his quest for freedom.

-NOTE: The public is advised that there will be more developments as this case continues to unfold.
+**NOTE**: The public is advised that there will be more developments as this case continues to unfold.
 Even now, more evidence of innocence within additional documents is already beginning to surface.
 Ultimately, Murray’s story is destined to be a feature documentary, exposing an inept and corrupt judicial system.